 Sedona is a fantastic destination to add to any visit to Arizona and is a particular favorite for hiking and nature lovers, or those seeking an escape to a quiet and calming place.

-If you’re in the mood for a brief hike, the Devil’s Bridge hike is one of the most popular in the area, and less than 2 miles round-trip along a smooth and well-paved trail.
+If you’re in the mood for a brief hike, the Devil’s Bridge hike is one of the most popular in the area, and hiking it takes less than 2 miles round-trip along a smooth and well-paved trail.

 Art lovers will surely enjoy the Sedona Art Walk and the variety of boutiques and galleries in the Gallery District.